-Docker Container Randomly Restarts With Exit Code 137 (OOM Killed)
+Docker Container Restarts With Exit Code 137 (OOM Killed): Fix It

-The container has been up for two days, then bam — restart with exit code 137.
-The logs end mid-sentence, no exception, no stack trace.
-Exit 137 is 128 + 9 = SIGKILL, which on a containerized process almost always means the kernel OOM killer hit your --memory cap.
-Either the limit is too tight for normal traffic, or the process is leaking and would eventually OOM at any size.
-Fix by confirming it was the OOM killer, raising the limit only after profiling, finding the actual leak with a heap dump, and putting a guardrail in place so it does not recur silently.
+The container is up for two days, then bam: restart with exit code 137.
+Logs end mid-sentence, no exception, no stack trace.
+Exit 137 is 128 + 9 = SIGKILL, and on a containerized process that almost always means the kernel OOM killer hit your --memory cap.

 Common causes